Table of Contents

 - Thyroid function tests

-- Enzyme assays such as dexamethasone suppression tests and ACTH stress test
+- Enzyme assays, such as dexamethasone suppression tests and adrenocorticotropic hormone (ACTH) stress test

 Neuroimaging methods are used to identify any organic disease and study neuroanatomy for possible etiologies of depression.
 The best imaging modalities are: